 If you are expanding your presence elsewhere in Europe, the structures you put in place must enable us to supervise the conduct of your UK business effectively and ensure that you continue to meet our threshold conditions.
 Our starting point is not to restrict business models but to understand the principles and practice involved and how the conduct risks that arise from them are managed.
 We set out some key principles in a letter on Cross-Border Booking Arrangements.

-We have agreed MoUs with ESMA and EU regulators to allow cooperation and exchange of information.
-These MoUs should should minimise the potential for disruption, which we know is particularly important for the investment management sector, Credit Rating Agencies and Trade Repositories.
+We have agreed Memorandums of Understanding (MoUs) with ESMA and EU regulators to allow cooperation and exchange of information.
+These MoUs should should minimise the potential for disruption, which we know is particularly important for the investment management sector (such as the delegation of investment management functions), for Credit Rating Agencies and Trade Repositories.

-If the UK leaves the EU without an implementation period, we expect firms, trading venues and Approved Reporting Mechanisms (ARMs) to make reasonable steps to comply with their requirements under the Transaction Reporting Regime by exit day and any requirements they have to submit instrument reference data.
+If the UK leaves the EU with no deal, we expect firms, trading venues and Approved Reporting Mechanisms (ARMs) to take reasonable steps to comply with their requirements under the Transaction Reporting Regime by exit day and any requirements they have to submit instrument reference data.

 Explanatory information from the Treasury on how MiFID, UCITS and AIFMD will be onshored into UK domestic law: